Bharathwbx/FirebaseChat/README.md

 # FirebaseChat
-Chat application using Firebase framework to store and retrieve the message content Application is implemented using SwiftUI
+Chat application using Firebase framework to store and retrieve the message content.

+Application is implemented using SwiftUI